top of page

 Multisystemic Therapy — MST therapy, the most intensive of all treatments, focuses on interpersonal behaviors and overall socialization.
 Providers usually go to the teen’s home and also work with involved adults, including parents, educators and probation officers, and even peers, in some cases.
 MST educates parents and provides them with additional treatment resources.

-Treatment might occur in the community, at a detention center, at a residential treatment facility, at home or in a combination of settings and might include follow-up sessions.
+Treatment might occur in the community, at a detention center, a residential treatment facility, at home, or in a combination of settings.
+Follow-up sessions are crucial to monitor progress.
+Parents can access resources like the National Center on Sexual Exploitation or local child psychologists specializing in juvenile behaviors.

 bottom of page